JaronCyna/Jaroncyna.github.io/_posts/2023-07-09-desmos-game.md

 The idea behind the game was to make it similar to some of the first games with simple objectives such as pong and galaga.
 The idea materialized as a character who needed to shield from oncoming projectiles

 # Logical Operators
+In order to make any simple game, there needs to be a way to get an input and an output based on what is currently going on.
+Desmos provided a unique challenge in finding these as they needed to be defined mathimatically,